Is there a home tester for carbon dioxide?

 |>5,000 ppm||Exposure may lead to serious oxygen deprivation symptoms|

 Woke up and checked the monitor.
 The CO2 level was 1,380 ppm with two people sleeping in a bedroom and the door closed.
-This is well over the National Institute for Occupation Safety and Health (NIOSH) limit of 1,000 ppm, and even over the 1,200 ppm recommended CO2 level for indoor greenhouses.
+This exceeds the safety limit set by NIOSH and the recommended CO2 level for indoor greenhouses.

-I opened the bedroom door and made a mental note that if I ever wanted to grow plants indoors, I should keep them in the bedroom.
+I opened the bedroom door and thought that if I want indoor plants, I should keep them in the bedroom.

 With the bedroom door open, my CO2 levels at home dropped to 650 ppm.
-While this is above the approximately 400 ppm fresh air level, it makes sense that in an occupied home or office the CO2 level should be higher than normal.
+In a home or office with people, the CO2 level should be higher than normal.
+This is true even if it is above the 400 ppm fresh air level.
 If my CO2 levels at home were too high, it would mean I wasn't getting enough fresh air.
 If the CO2 level was too low, it would indicate too much fresh air and wasted HVAC energy.